 November 24, 2019

-“What does elope mean?
+“What is the meaning of elope?
 What is an elopement?
 Is it something that may be better for us when it comes to marriage?”

 In this article I’m going to tell you:

 The term elopement doesn’t mean what it used to back 50 years ago.
-Eloping used to be running away and never coming back again with your lover, so you could live your days out on a beach sipping Cuba libra’s on the beach.
+The meaning of eloping used to be running away and never coming back again with your lover, so you could live your days out on a beach sipping Cuba libra’s on the beach.

 So what does elope mean?
 Well, the term means something a little differently now (saying that, the whole running away and sipping cocktails doesn’t sound bad, right?).